fan1997/DTC-SpMM-ASPLOS24/README.md

 ## Related work

 - We extend our heartfelt gratitude to the outstanding **TC-GNN** project (https://github.com/YukeWang96/TC-GNN_ATC23.git).
-Our development of DTC-SpMM was based on the foundational work established by TC-GNN.
+The development of DTC-SpMM was based on the foundational work established by TC-GNN.
 - We draw insights from **AsPT** (http://gitlab.hpcrl.cse.ohio-state.edu/chong/ppopp19_ae)
-- We draw insights from Merge-SpMM ([GitHub - owensgroup/merge-spmm: Code for paper "Design Principles for Sparse Matrix Multiplication on the GPU" accepted to Euro-Par 2018](https://github.com/owensgroup/merge-spmm))
+- We draw insights from **Merge-SpMM** ([GitHub - owensgroup/merge-spmm: Code for paper "Design Principles for Sparse Matrix Multiplication on the GPU" accepted to Euro-Par 2018](https://github.com/owensgroup/merge-spmm))